-1.3 Glossary of terms
+1.2 Glossary of terms

-Assessment The term assessment covers all forms of assessment and examination, including but not restricted to coursework, oral and aural tests, practical projects, seminar presentations, andunseen written examinations.
+Assessment The term assessment covers all forms of assessment ASSESSITION and examination, including but not restricted to coursework, oral and aural tests, practical projects, seminar presentations, and unseen written examinations.
 Attempt This refers to the number of takes a student has had at an assessment.
 Marks for the first attempt are uncapped.
 Marksfor subsequent attempts will be capped at the minimum passmark.
 A student who misses an assessment due to valid mitigating circumstances may be reassessed at the same attempt.
 Award The award and classification approved for each student.
 Blind Double Marking The work is assessed by two markers independent of each other.
 Neither marker sees the other's comments until the marking process has been completed.
 External Examiners External Examiners are individuals from outside the School who are appointed to provide external expertise and assurance of academic standards.
 Internal Examiners Internal Examiners are current permanent members of the academic staff of the School who examine at the School.
 Anycurrent permanent member of the academic staff of the School may be appointed as a School Examiner.
-Teaching, Learning and Student Outcomes Committee (TeLSOC) Standing committees of the School's Academic Board which oversee learning and teaching matters including assessment.

-Student Experience and Sub-committee of TeLSOC with a remit including Outcomes Committee progression and achievement, and the role of exam (SEOC) boards in monitoringthese.
-Curriculum, Quality Sub-committee of TeLSOC with a remit including Assurance Committee programme and module approval and review; (CQAC) assessment policy and Externalexaminers.
-Moderation In moderation, the examiner is approving the quality of themarking which has been undertaken by the first examiner rather than marking the work themselves.
-Ratification of Results Approval of results as an accurate record by a Board of Examiners School SOAS University of London.
+Teaching, Learning and Standing committee of the School's Senate (formerly Student Experience Academic Board) which oversees learning and Committee (TeLSEC) teaching matters including assessment - from November 2022, formerly TeLSOC Curriculum, Quality Sub-committee of TeLSEC with a remit including Assurance Committee curriculum approval and review and the appointment of External Examiners.
+(CQAC) Moderation Through moderation, the internal examiner is approving the quality of the marking which has been undertaken by the first examiner rather than marking the work themselves.
+Ratification of Results Approval of results as an accurate record by an Exam Board.
+School SOAS University of London.